 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

-- 2 lbs Persian or English cucumbers, peeled and diced
+- 2 pounds Persian or English cucumbers, peeled and diced

-- 2 lbs ripe tomatoes, seeded and diced
+- 2 pounds ripe tomatoes, seeded and diced

 - 3 large dill pickles, diced

 - 2 fresh lemons, juiced (or more to taste)